ubisoft/mobydq/docs/pages/gettingstarted.md

 Email Address []:
 ```

+The certificate file and its private key are created in the repository folder `/mobydq/nginx/config`.
+Exit from the OpenSSL Docker container (ctrl+D) and move on to the next step.

 ## Build Docker Images

 Go to the project root and execute the following command in your terminal window.